Perianal streptococcal cellulitis

 Children may infect the skin around the anus while cleaning the area after using the toilet or by scratching with hands that have bacteria from their mouth or nose.

-The infection is treated with antibiotics for about 10 days, depending on how well and quickly it appears to be working.
-Penicillin is the most often used antibiotic in children who are not allergic to it.
+The infection is treated with antibiotics for about 10 days, depending on how well and quickly they are working.
+Penicillin is the most often used antibiotic in children.

 Children usually recover quickly with antibiotic treatment.
-It is important to contact your health care provider if your child does not get better soon on antibiotics.
+It is important to contact your provider if your child does not get better soon on antibiotics.